octobercms/docs/cms-components.md

     {% component 'demoTodo' %}

-> **Note:** if two components with the same name are assigned to a page and layout together, the page component overrides any properties of the layout component.
+> **Note:** If two components with the same name are assigned to a page and layout together, the page component overrides any properties of the layout component.

 <a name="aliases" class="anchor" href="#aliases"></a>
 ## Components aliases